Overview

 IDPC produces briefing papers, disseminates key resources on drug policy, builds the advocacy capacity of our members and partners, and offers expert advice to policy makers and officials around the world.
 Our global membership has expertise and experience on the wide spectrum of drug policy issues.Main EU files targeted

 IDPC is part of the EU Civil Society Forum on Drugs (CSFD).
 As such, we engage directly in activities aimed at advising and providing recommendations to EU institutions around drug policy issues.
-IDPC's Research and Advocacy Officer is a member of the Core Group of the CSFD.
+IDPC's Head of Research and Communications is a member of the Core Group of the CSFD, coordinating a working group focusing on international drug policy issues.

 Head Office